TomPrograms/dragon/docs/pages/overview.md

 # The Dragon Programming Language

 Dragon is an interpreted language, built ontop of NodeJS.
 It features syntax high-level languages such as Python and Javascript and supports full object-orientated programming and the control flow and data types you know and love.
-Below is a snippet of Dragon code, showcasing some of its functionality:
+Below is a snippet of Dragon code, showcasing a class-based fibonacci sequence program:

 ```js
 class Fibonacci {